pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ## Things I Didn't Do

-I looked into code generation from the wow_messages project to make a library that'd automatically be able to serialize/deserialize packets.
-Didn't end up getting anything I was happy with, though.
-I did find that LLMs are pretty good at working with the new Message format to implement that logic from the specs, though, so that's likely the way going forwards.
-Still need to build some tooling to automate this further.
+### Code Generation of Messages

+There's an awesome project called [wow_messages](https://github.com/gtker/wow_messages) that has message definitions for every packet.
+These can be used to automatically generate libraries, but I decided not to go down that path.
+Looked into it for a while, but I couldn't get things working nicely.
+Instead, I went with the message abstraction described above.
+I found that LLMs are pretty decent at reading these message defintions and generating what we need, so I'm planning on building some automation around that.

+### Rewriting From Scratch

 I also looked into fully rewriting this from scratch and actually did for bits of the networking layer.
 But there's so much already working and I decided to refactor instead.
 I think this is the right way, I want to build a codebase that can evolve and change nicely rather than one that needs to be frequently scrapped.

-Using Entity Component System was another thing I tried a lot.
+### Entity Component System

-Couldn't really get anything I was happy with, though.
+ECS makes a lot of sense and I put together some basic proof of concepts using it, but couldn't get this in a spot I liked either.
-A lot of my proof-of-concepts relied on polling for systems, where sticking with the actor model makes things more reactive instead.
+A lot of my attempts relied on polling for systems, where sticking with the actor model makes things more reactive instead.
+The centralized state for components also made things scale poorly once you got to large numbers of components.
 It also didn't feel like the best way to try and leverage OTP, so scrapped that idea.

-I did steal some ideas from ECS, though, like building up our entities out of components.
+I did steal some ideas from ECS, though, like building up entities out of components.
 Then functions can be written more generically to work on multiple types of entities without needing different implementations.
 This helped a lot already with the object updates, but I'm hoping it helps a lot too when getting to reimplementing combat.